rishirithesh/synergy-sphere-odoo/README.md

  - Python

 ## Functionalities :
- - User Interface (Splice Animations, Tailwind CSS)
+ - User Interface (Tailwind CSS)
  - Sign Up/Login Page (Reflecting in PostgreSQL Database)
  - Dashboard
+ - Create Project (Reflects in PostgreSQL Database and in Dashboard)
+ - Assign Task within Project (Can choose assignee and due date, Reflects in PostgreSQL Database and in Dashboard)